 Instead, mason bees, most commonly the native blue orchard mason bee (Osmia lignaria), look for cracks and crevices that fit their need for small spaces where they crawl in and lay eggs.
 They might find the appropriate spots in wood bored by other insects, siding on buildings or nesting blocks filled with tubes containing cocoons.

 You can get elaborate and remove the cocoons each fall, clean them of frass and mites, store them in the refrigerator over winter and reinsert them in the tubes in spring.
-Or choose the easy way; hang the tubes and wait for the bees to find them and lay their eggs.
+Or choose the easy way: Hang the tubes and wait for the bees to find them and lay their eggs.
 Or you can buy new cocoons each year.
 Instructions for each method are included in Edmunds’ guide.

-By far the mason bee’s preferred food comes from early-blooming fruit trees like apples, pears, plums and cherries.
+The mason bee’s preferred food comes from early-blooming fruit trees like apples, pears, plums and cherries.
 So, plant one or two to attract them to your garden to pollinate other plants.
 If you’ve got a small lot, choose columnar or dwarf cultivars.

-Since mason bees travel only short distances, about 200-300 feet, their favorite plants need to be planted near nesting spots or away they’ll go.
+Since mason bees travel only short distances, about 200 to 300 feet, their favorite plants need to be planted near nesting spots or away they’ll go.
 You’ll also need to provide small patches of clay mud, something in abundance in the Willamette Valley.
 But if you’ve covered your soil with mulch, it’s a good idea to push away a little bit to create a mud pool for them.
 If the soil dries out, give it a misting.
 Alternately, put a tray out and fill it with moist clay soil.

-In their short three-month life, these single-minded bees do an important job for gardeners.
+In their short life, these single-minded bees do an important job for gardeners.
 Most significantly they efficiently pollinate prized fruit trees, giving a markedly increased yield.
 But consider a more altruistic reason, Edmunds said.
 Mason bees, like other beneficial insects, help diversify the garden, leading to a healthier backyard ecosystem, healthier humans and a healthier planet.